laffra/pynsights/README.md

 # Trace Calls

-Click on a graph node to print calls made to this module.
+Click on a graph node to print calls made to that module.
-Click in the background to disabling tracing.
+Click in the background to disabling tracing again.
 Click in the background again to clear the current log.